From Compliance to Access: Implementing Accessibility Metadata Across the Library–Publishing Ecosystem

 Category: Webinars

-Attendees will learn how information about accessibility features moves through the publishing supply chain, from embedded data in EPUB files to ONIX records produced by publishers and ultimately to MARC records used by libraries.
+Attendees will learn how information about accessibility features moves through the library supply chain, from embedded data in EPUB files to ONIX records produced by publishers and ultimately to MARC records used by libraries.
 The presentation highlights key challenges, including reliance on external metadata sources, translation across formats, and the balance between controlled vocabularies and descriptive flexibility.

 The webinar will also outline the current standards landscape (including W3C guidance and WCAG requirements) and demonstrate how coordinated efforts among publishers, vendors, and libraries are necessary to achieve meaningful compliance and, more importantly, equitable access.